 5. MS SQL Server

-MS SQL Server provides robust security and scalability, making it a strong choice for no-code app development.
-It connects seamlessly with Power Apps through dedicated connectors and integrates with Adalo using External Collections via REST APIs (often managed through no-code API builders) or middleware like n8n.
-As with other databases, it balances security, performance, and integration, making it a dependable option for scaling no-code apps.
+MS SQL Server provides robust security and scalability, making it a strong choice for enterprise app development.
+It connects seamlessly with Power Apps through dedicated connectors and integrates with Adalo using External Collections via REST APIs (often managed through API builders) or middleware like n8n.
+As with other databases, it balances security, performance, and integration, making it a dependable option for scaling apps.

 Scalability for App Growth